 Yet a true calculation, I said, and a number which nearly concerns human life, if human beings are concerned with days and nights and months and years.
-(729 NEARLY equals the number of days and nights in the year.)

 Yes, he said, human life is certainly concerned with them.

 Then if the good and just man be thus superior in pleasure to the evil and unjust, his superiority will be infinitely greater in propriety of life and in beauty and virtue?